BenSheridanEdwards/Makers_Portfolio/README.md

 #### Project Details:
 - [Rock, Paper, Scissors (GitHub Respository)](https://github.com/BenSheridanEdwards/rps-challenge)
-- Technologies Used: Ruby, RSpec, Sinatra
+- Technologies Used: Ruby, RSpec, Sinatra, CSS, HTML
-- Skills Learnt: ...
+- Skills Learnt:
+  * The MVC pattern
+  * Testing user interaction and visual output
+  * How to build a game that can be played by two players

 <a name="Week-2"><br></a>
 ## Week 2 - Ruby Projects - Oystercard & Takeaway